-2.2.10.4.30 Encourage the area municipalities to develop strategies to guide the adequate provision of publicly accessible
+2.2.10.4.30 Encourage the area municipalities to develop strategies to guide the adequate provision of publicly accessible recreation facilities, parkland, open space areas and trails that are in keeping with environmental plans and strategies.

+Settlement Areas

-Region of Peel Official Plan Office Consolidation October 2014 ation facilities, parkland, open space areas and trails re in keeping with environmental plans and strategies.
-Settlement Areas 2.2.10.4.31 bit settlement areas outside the Greenbelt from ading into the Greenbelt.
-2.2.10.4.32 Direct the Town of Caledon to include, in its official plan, policies that require the extensions or expansions of services to settlement areas within the Protected Countryside to be subject to the infrastructure policies of Section 2.2.10.5 of this Plan, including the requirements regarding environmental assessments.
-2.2.10.4.
-33 At the 10-year Greenbelt Plan review period, modest settlement area expansions for Villages within the Protected Countryside may be possible, provided the proposed growth: a) is on municipal sewage and water services ; b) would not exceed the assimilative and water production capacities of the local environment as determined on a watershed or subwatershed basis; c) complies with any applicable watershed plan ; d) and does not extend into the Natural Heritage System; appropriately implements the requirements of envi
+- 2.2.10.4.31 Prohibit settlement areas outside the Greenbelt from expanding into the Greenbelt. - 2.2.10.4.32 Direct the Town of Caledon to include, in its official plan, policies that require the extensions or expansions of services to settlement areas within the Protected Countryside to be subject to the infrastructure policies of Section 2.2.10.5 of this Plan, including the requirements regarding environmental assessments. - 2.2.10.4.
+33 At the 10-year Greenbelt Plan review period, modest settlement area expansions for Villages within the Protected Countryside may be possible, provided the proposed growth: - a) is on municipal sewage and water services;

-- e) appropriately implements the requirements of any other provincial and municipal policies, plans, strategies or regulations, including requirements for assessment of need, locational and similar considerations. - 2.2.10.4.34 Permit infill and intensification within the approved boundaries of Hamlets in the Protected Countryside, subject to appropriate water and sewage services.

-Region of Peel Official Plan Office Consolidation October 2014 2.2.10.4.35 time keepi it minor rounding out of Hamlet boundaries at the of municipal conformity to the Greenbelt Plan in ng with the character of the Hamlet, and subject to the structure policies in 2.2.10.5 of this Plan.
-2.2.10.4.36 Consider, a settlement area expansion for the Village of Alton on the basis of the Town of Caledon's exercise to bring its official plan into conformity with the Greenbelt Plan.
+- would not exceed the assimilative and water production capacities of the local environment as determined on a watershed or subwatershed basis; - c) complies with any applicable watershed plan; - d) does not extend into the Natural Heritage System; and - e) appropriately implements the requirements of any other provincial and municipal policies, plans, strategies or regulations, including requirements for assessment of need, locational and similar considerations. - 2.2.10.4.34 Permit infill and intensification within the approved boundaries of Hamlets in the Protected Countryside, subject to appropriate water and sewage services. - 2.2.10.4.35 Permit minor rounding out of Hamlet boundaries at the time of municipal conformity to the Greenbelt Plan in keeping with the character of the Hamlet, and subject to the infrastructure policies in 2.2.10.5 of this Plan. - 2.2.10.4.36 Consider, a settlement area expansion for the Village of Alton on the basis of the Town of Caledon's exercise to bring its official plan into conformity with the Greenbelt Plan.
 Such expansion shall not require an amendment to Schedule D3 of this Plan.
-The proposed expansion shall: a) Prior to December 16, 2003, be supported by: i.
-A council resolution authorizing the consideration of such an expansion; and ii.
-The substantial completion of background studies or reports by municipal staff or planning consultants, or the expenditure of municipal funds on the consideration of such expansion. b) Not extend into the Natural Heritage System; and c) Maintain the rural and/or existing character of the settlement area.
-2.2.10.5 General Po licies f or the Protected Countryside Non-Agricultural U ses
+The proposed expansion shall: - a) Prior to December 16, 2003, be supported by: - i.
+A council resolution authorizing the consideration of such an expansion; and - ii.
+The substantial completion of background studies or reports by municipal staff or planning consultants, or the expenditure of municipal funds on the consideration of such expansion. - b) Not extend into the Natural Heritage System; and - c) Maintain the rural and/or existing character of the settlement area.

+2.2.10.5 General Policies for the Protected Countryside